Welcome to Peerix

 Core idea

-Peerix provides a simple yet powerful abstraction of WebRTC and extends its capabilities with add-ons, all while keeping the API minimal and transport-agnostic.
+Peerix provides a simple yet powerful abstraction of WebRTC with transport-agnostic architecture and extends its capabilities with add-ons, all while keeping the API minimal.

-At the heart of Peerix is a simple principle: one-to-many peer connections involve a single connection per peer and multiplex media tracks and data channels over that connection.
+At the heart of Peerix is a simple principle: a room-based topology involves a single connection per peer and multiplexes media tracks and data channels over that connection using transport-agnostic drivers.
 This reduces signaling chatter and avoids creating multiple redundant peer connections for each stream or channel.
 The pluggable driver model abstracts away the signaling transport, allowing you to choose or implement the one that best fits your use case without changing your app code.
 The library exposes clear lifecycle events so that apps can react declaratively.

 Advantages